raywong-encord/Agents-MD/target-account-ownership-digest.md

   |---|---|

 - Do NOT append a "lifecycle stage customer excluded" note to the heading — the exclusion is applied silently in the query.
+- This section should only show the table as the output
 - This section should be empty on a healthy day.
 If it's not empty, it goes at the top.

 ### 3. Target account owner volume chart (HubSpot)
 - Query companies where **`target_account_owner`** is **known (not empty)** and group by that field.
-- Produce a **vertical bar chart** of accounts owned per person — one bar per owner, count on the value axis, sorted descending.
+- Produce a ** bar chart** of accounts owned per person — one bar per owner, count on the value axis, sorted descending.
 - Render as an image (PNG) to attach to Slack and email; if a static image isn't possible, fall back to inline text bars, e.g. `Andrew Bell ████████ 18`.

 ## Output format